datakurre/phantomrobot/README.rst

 =================

 My secret goal was to provide full and fully tested set of keywords available in Robot Framework SeleniumLibrary_.
-Unfortunately, it would hava takent too much time for me to get that completed.
+Unfortunately, it would have taken too much time for me to get that completed.

 .. _SeleniumLibrary: http://code.google.com/p/robotframework-seleniumlibrary/